 Most important, many of the traditional approaches to price risk management are flawed and can lead to very unexpected outcomes.
 Studies cited on the Resources page clearly document the weaknesses of many traditional approaches.

-If you didn’t sell December 2012 corn for more than $10 (futures price), then you should look in the mirror and ask why?
+If you didn’t sell December 2012 corn for more than $10 (futures price), or 2019 corn for more than $4.30, then you should look in the mirror and ask yourself why?
 The opportunity was there.
 The tools were there.
-If you accepted less, you left a lot of money on the table.
+If you accepted less, you left a lot of money on the table in 2012 and struggled to cover costs in 2019.